Port Antonio, Jamaica: Not Your Typical Seaside Town

-A few days into my vacation with my boyfriend Ian in Port Antonio, Jamaica, I found myself thinking, “What a lovely time I’m having.
+A few days into my vacation with my husband Ian in Port Antonio, Jamaica, I found myself thinking, “What a lovely time I’m having.
 Dying in this van would really put a damper on that.”

 Of course, being built on the top of a mountain means that the ride up their driveway is daunting to anyone not used to Jamaican roads.
 But our driver, Chubby, is, of course, used to Jamaican roads and tears up the hill without a second thought.
 I keep my second thoughts to myself.

 My second thoughts evaporate once I look around.
 Port Antonio is the ideal town on an ideal island.
 It has the best of everything Jamaica has to offer: great restaurants with local cuisine, dozens of natural attractions nearby (think waterfalls, hidden coves, private islands, wandering rivers), friendly people and tons of fantastic hotels.

 At the same time, its somewhat concealed location keeps it away from hordes of tourists.
 There are no lines, no Señor Frog’s – only honest-to-goodness tropical fun.

 There is also a rich history and culture which all the locals are extremely proud of.
 Anyone will tell you about the rich German baroness who built a castle and a shopping center before being whisked away to jail for mysterious reasons.
 And Errol Flynn’s legendary romps mean that everyone is his distant cousin.

 There’s so much to see and do in Port Antonio that the local tourist board recommends at least two weeks in the area — whereas for the more commercial areas they recommend one.